[email protected]

 How to prevent this hack:

 Dodge phishing tactics by refusing to share your personal data through any unsolicited conversation.
 As they often look identical to legitimate company newsletters, make sure you verify the email address, links, and sender before proceeding any further.
+If you want to take things a step further, you could always get the help of experts specialising in phishing penetration testing, as they’ll be able to test if your security systems can handle a phishing attack and mitigate the damage one could potentially cause.

 #6.
 Malware and Other Viruses